Shelter

 At this stage, we also identified our 2 core user groups:

-1. Data creators – researchers at Shelter who manipulate and provide data based on numbers from various sources.
+- Data creators – researchers at Shelter who manipulate and provide data based on numbers from various sources.

-2. Data consumers – anyone that uses data in their work that isn’t a researcher.
+- Data consumers – anyone that uses data in their work that isn’t a researcher.
 Those include fundraising, policy and campaign teams.
 This also could include the public as stats used in campaigns can be seen by anyone once they are published.

+There was a third group we dubbed Data collectors and checkers which refers to helpline workers and their team leaders.
 When speaking to our stakeholders, we found out that Shelter was already working on improving their processes when it came to gathering data from the helpline so we instead focused on how we could improve relations between data creators and data consumers, as well as how we might improve processes to relieve any bottlenecks.

 We shared our findings concerning the pain points and the central themes of accuracy, trust and reputation with the wider team before collectively deciding we could move on to the ‘define’ phase.